 To find the right prescription your doctor will use a device called a phoropter.
 This device consists of different lenses that will help determine your prescription.
 You will be shown different lenses like slides until you get to a slide that allows you to see clearly.

 Autorefractors and aberrometers are two other devices that can be used to determine a person’s prescription.
 Both of these instruments require your chin to be stabilized as you look at a pinpoint of light or a detailed image.
 Your doctor will be able to determine your prescription based on how the light is refracted by the eye.

 This method is often used with children and people who have difficulty sitting still.
 This method is quicker than the manual test with the lenses and has become very accurate in recent years due to the evolving technology.

 Slit Lamp Exam

 Refractive errors aren’t the only vision impairments sought out during a comprehensive eye exam.
-Eye doctors are always on the lookout for early signs for more severe eye diseases.
+Eye doctors are always on the lookout for early signs of more severe eye diseases.

 Slit lamps exams work to help doctors see the inner workings of the eye to make sure everything is in order.
 Slit lamps are vertical microscopes.
 You would have to place your chin upon a chin rest, while your doctor sits on the other side and peers through the slits to look into your eye’s layers.

 Sometimes a handheld version of the microscope will be used to see parts of the eye such as the retina and the optic nerve.